/

 6. Determine available resources

 If not, adjust your estimates accordingly, ask other stakeholders to pitch in, or get outside help from temp or contract workers.
-It's essential to communicate clearly, so everyone knows exactly what needs to happen next.
+Communicate clearly, so everyone knows exactly what needs to happen next.

 <tip>